International-Data-Spaces-Association/IDSA-Rulebook/110_Data_sharing.md

 The transfer itself needs to ensure security, performance, and manageability.
-For example, a data stream can be provided from multiple data centers to enable a highly available data sharing architecture.
+For example, a data stream can be provided from multiple data centres to enable a highly available data sharing architecture.

-When data is not moved but a "code to data" approach is selected, the push and pull behavior is reversed: The consumer participant provides a data asset containing code (source code, compiled library, signed container) to the participant providing the data.
+When data is not moved but a "code to data" approach is selected, the push and pull behaviour is reversed: The consumer participant provides a data asset containing code (source code, compiled library, signed container) to the participant providing the data.
 This can be implemented like any other data asset transfer with a push or pull